kgpmask/MASK-Event/README.md

 ---

+## Auth System

+The website uses a password auth system using session cookies.
+You can check the schemas of the [users](../database/Schemas/User.js) and [sessions](../database/Schemas/Session.js) for more info regarding the schema structure.
+The passwords are stored after hashing using randomly generated salts using `bcrypt`, ensuring the safety of the privacy of the passwords from the team, as well as in the unlikely event of an unexpected leak.

+---
 ## Running the server
 The main file of the server is `server.js` in the `src` folder.
 The server can be run using `npm run param`, where `param` can be any of the following:
 - `dev`: Used while developing.
 Runs the server using `nodemon`